⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 President, CEO & Director

-The confectionery and snack market is highly competitive, characterized by both large multinational corporations and numerous smaller, regional players.
-Competition primarily revolves around brand recognition, product innovation, pricing, and distribution reach.
-Hershey competes with global food giants and specialized snack companies.
+The confectionery and salty snack markets are highly competitive, characterized by both large multinational corporations and numerous smaller, regional players.
+Competition revolves around brand recognition, product innovation, pricing, distribution reach, and marketing effectiveness.
+Major players often compete across multiple snack categories.

 📊 Market Context